EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-2.md

 # Construct a continuous decision tree

-Just as a proof of concept, you can treat the target as a continuous variable, rather than a categorical variable and obtain the same tree.
+Just as a proof of concept, you can treat the target as a continuous variable, rather than a categorical variable, and obtain the same tree.
 The only difference is that instead of using the Gini index as a measure of impurity, you would use something like the mean squared error or the mean absolute error (described in [Part 1]({% post_url 2021-06-24-Decision-tree-part1 %}){:target="_blank"}).

 Mean squared error (MSE):